magnars/dash.el/README.md

                                   `source` hash table to aK.
 If the value is not found, aK is nil.

+    (&obj key0 a0 ... keyN aN) - bind value mapped by keyK in the `source` `eieio` object to aK.
+If the value is not found, aK is nil.

 Further, special keyword &keys supports "inline" matching of plist-like key-value pairs, similarly to &keys keyword of `cl-defun`.